syin1/liri-node-app/README.md

 ![LIRI App](bsp-create-command-line-program-with-node.png)

 ## LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+It is a command line Node tool that retrieves, processes and displays the requested information from Twitter, Spotify and OMDB.

 ### Technology Stack: Node.js, JavaScript, Twitter API, Spotify API, OMDB API

-liri.js can take in one of the following commands:
+LIRI can take in one of the following commands:

 - `my-tweets`